It has become apparent through email correspondence

 One constructor who was having problems had assembled the receiver simply by connecting the parts together in mid air.
 There was no chassis.
 Not only must lead length be kept as short as possible, the receiver must be built on a metal chassis.
 The tuning condenser must be mounted rigidly; not a trimmer capacitor suspended in mid air by wires.

-Keep the B+ at 140-150V.
+Keep the B+ at 140-150V for the super-regen receivers unless otherwise noted.
 Consumption is around 4ma including the RF amplifier.
 Heater requirements are 6.3V at 150 ma for 6C4 and 6.3V at 300 ma for the 12AT7 or 12AU7.
 Audio output from the 12AT7 detector plate (via the filtering components) is around 300mV.
-It is meant to be fed into a high impedance load; e.g..
-500K or 1M.
-Not solid state amplifiers with their low input impedance!
-If you must use a low impedance input, then use a FET input stage at the amplifier input or a cathode follower on the 12AT7 output.
+It is meant to be fed into a high impedance load; e.g. 500K or 1M.
+Do not use solid state amplifiers with their low input impedance!
+If you must use a low impedance input, then use a FET input stage at the amplifier input or a cathode follower on the output.

 Output is suitable for a two stage amplifier.
 Typical examples would be valves like 6BM8 or 6GW8, or where separate valves are used, 12AX7 and 6AQ5, 6J7 and 6V6 etc.